java-graphics/glm/README.md

 Therefore, similarly, if we have a `Vec2 v` and we want to add `2`, we simply call `v.add(2)` if we want the result to be saved on v, like `v+= 2`, otherwise `Vec2 a = v.add_(2)` and we save the result in `a`.

+However, binary operations involving a scalar in the first place can, off course, only be called by `Glm`, so if you want do `1.0f - v`, you shall call `Glm.sub(1.0f, v)`.

 Since java transform `byte` and `short` value to `int` before doing any operation, we provide the same for classes involving those type, signed or unsigned.